Resize your main console with the window

 - Configure SadConsole's resize mode to

-, which allows hte internal rendering surface to fill the window. - Handle the
+None, which allows the internal rendering surface to fill the window. - Handle the

 Detect when the window is resized